-(D) Core Principle

-Determining the interventions necessary to optimise the achievement of the intended outcomes.

-5. the impact of non-inflationary funding settlement from Defra from 2022/23 onwards

-(E) Core Principle

-Developing the Authority's capacity including the capability of its leadership and the individuals within it

-6. Need to assess management of people in the National Park

-(F) Core Principle

-Managing risks and performance through robust internal control and strong public financial management.

-7. The Business Continuity Plan needs to be reviewed and all internal audit recommendations implemented

-(G) Core Principle

-Implementing good practices in transparency, reporting and audit, to deliver effective accountability.

-8. Outcomes of Governance Review Working Group.
+(D) Core Principle Determining the interventions necessary to optimise the achievement of the intended outcomes.
+Issues identified which affect effectiveness 5. the impact of non-inflationary funding settlement from Defra from 2022/23 onwards (E) Core Principle Developing the Authority's capacity including the capability of its leadership and the individuals within it Issues identified which affect effectiveness 6.
+Need to assess management of people in the National Park (F) Core Principle Managing risks and performance through robust internal control and strong public financial management.
+Issues identified which affect effectiveness 7.
+The Business Continuity Plan needs to be reviewed and all internal audit recommendatio implemented (G) Core Principle Implementing good practices in transparency, reporting and audit, to deliver effective accountability.
+Issues identified which affect effectiveness 8.
+Outcomes of Governance Review Working Group.
 Significant Governance Issues: